LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Simulation Results

 \subsubsection{Contribution of SG Mechanism}

-To validate the superiority of our proposed MFSG mechanism, we conduct an ablation study comparing its performance against a centralized "Dictator" scheme.
+To validate the superiority of our proposed MFSG mechanism, we conduct an ablation study comparing its performance against a centralized ``Dictator'' scheme.
 In this baseline, UEs (followers) forfeit their autonomy, rigidly adhering to the BS's (leader's) scheduling commands without local optimization.
 As depicted in Fig. \ref{fig: SGcomparison}, the SG framework yields average gains of approximately $24.74\%$ in RBG efficiency and $17.58\%$ in system utility.
-This result highlights that the modeled leader-follower hierarchy effectively balances macroscopic coordination with the exploitation of local UE dynamics, resulting in superior resource utilization and overall system performance.
+This performance gap confirms UEs are not merely passive executors.
+Unlike the rigid Dictator baseline, our framework empowers UEs to leverage their private local information for fine-grained decision-making, thereby handling heterogeneous network complexities more effectively.